PERSOL HR DATA BANK in APAC

 While a company may dismiss an employee without any particular reason (ordinary dismissal) by unilaterally sending a dismissal notice, this is limited to cases where there is no special provision regarding discharge restrictions in the Individual Contract of Service.

-Irrespective of whether a specific term is prescribed, the Contract of Service may be terminated by either the company or the employee without any particular reason by providing an advance notice of termination, but in such a case, an advance notice period is required.
-Accordingly, due cause for dismissal is not required, and the fact that a company can dismiss an employee without any particular reason is a unique feature of Singapore's labor laws.
+Irrespective of whether a specific term is prescribed, the Contract of Service may be terminated by either the company or the employee without any particular reason by providing an advance notice of termination, but in such a case, an advance notice period, or salary in lieu of the said notice period is required.
+Accordingly, due cause for dismissal is not required, and the fact that a company can dismiss an employee without any particular reason is a unique feature of Singapore's labor laws (Section 11(1) of the Employment Act.).

 In Japan, "a dismissal shall, if it lacks objectively reasonable grounds and is not considered to be appropriate in general societal terms, be treated as an abuse of right and be invalid" (Labor Contract Act, Article 16), and it could be said that this is one of the most different aspects between the labor laws of Japan and the labor laws of Singapore.